fbgallet/roam-extension-live-ai-assistant/README.md

 > [!TIP]
 > ⚡️ In practice, all you need is a hotkey and a few letters to quickly find a command.
-> For example, to translate a block into French, you just need to press 'cmd + Ctrl + a', type 'fre' and press Enter!
+> For example, to translate a block into French, you just need to press 'cmd + Ctrl + a', type 'fre' in the search bar of the context menu and press Enter!
 It's almost instant !

-You can also add specific instructions to built-in prompts simply by clicking the '+' button on the left of the prompt search box.
+You can also add specific instructions to built-in prompts simply by clicking the `+` button on the left of the prompt search box !

 You can view the exact content of each of these prompts [here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/428602f8a383b46425a80f6e63ec2ef3af05d1b8/src/ai/prompts.js#L112).